Skip to main content

 Key fields in the response:

 • id: The quote ID (prefix qt_).
-You’ll use this to create the transaction.
+You pass it to create the transaction.

 • status: "open": Pricing is locked, awaiting acceptance.